 Read about different genes that are linked to hereditary cancer, their associated risks and guidelines for screening, preventing and treating cancers in people with inherited mutations in these genes.

 If you have tested positive for an inherited CDK4 mutation, we recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you choose the best plan for managing your cancer risk.

 - People who have a CDK4 mutation have a very high lifetime risk of developing melanoma, which may be as high as 80%.
 The lifetime risk for melanoma in someone without a mutation is about 2.5 percent.

 - People with a CDK4 mutation have an increased risk of developing pancreatic cancer.
 The exact risk is unknown.

-NCT02665195: Prospective Registry Of MultiPlex Testing (PROMPT).
+NCT02665195: Registry Of MultiPlex Testing (PROMPT).
 PROMPT is an online research registry.
 The goal of PROMPT is to help researchers to better understand the risks that are linked to mutations in less well-studied genes.
-People with CDK4 mutations can enroll in PROMPT to help researchers learn more about cancer risks.
+People with inherited mutations can enroll in PROMPT to help researchers learn more about cancer risks.